Paul Bhagwandas: Coup d'état

 Along with fifteen others, Bhagwandas took part in a coup d'état (the Sergeants' Coup) in Suriname on 25 February 1980.
 Discontent had increased among the general public, so Bhagwandas suggested taking action stating, at a meeting of the military in early December, that it was necessary to do something drastic to save the "revolution".
 Over the following days it was decided to arrest a number of opponents of the military dictatorship.
 Bhagwandas was in charge of the arrests and the internment of these individuals in Fort Zeelandia.

 December murders

-The December Murders of fifteen objectors to the new regime took place over the period between 7–9 of December, 1982.
+The December Murders of fifteen objectors to the new regime took place over the period between 7–9 December 1982.
 Reportedly after the arrests, Bouterse went to his office and gave Bhagwandas the order to bring him the captives one by one.
 Bhagwandas was reported to have been present when Bouterse made the decision to execute each of the captives and was himself involved in the execution of at least two of the hostages who were then carried out by Bouterse.
 When Bouterse suggested that one of the hostages be spared, (trade unionist Fred Derby), it was Bhagwandas who disagreed, stating that they should all be killed.
 He was also present at the remaining executions which took place on the inner courtyard of the barracks.